-- Introduction in the principals of food production. - Quality of agricultural products and foods O.Π.A.Π, Π.O.Π and Π.Γ.Ε. - Principles of preservation of agricultural products and foods.
+- Introduction in the principals of food production. - Quality of agricultural products and foods O. Π .A. Π , Π .O. Π and Π . Γ .E. - Principles of preservation of agricultural products and foods.

-- Novel packaging of agricultural products and foods - Advantages of standardization of agricultural products and foods Global markets - Methods and principals of quality control in a wide range of agricultural products and faceds (Stange of public) control. - foods/ Stages of quality control
+- Novel packaging of agricultural products and foods - Advantages of standardization of agricultural products and foods Global markets - Methods and principals of quality control in a wide range of agricultural products and foods/ Stages of quality control